NUCB Business School

-NUCB Business School is a private graduate business school in Japan which was established in 1990 by the Kurimoto Educational Institute.
+NUCB Business School is a private graduate business school in Japan that was established in 1990 by the Kurimoto Educational Institute.
 The school offers an Executive MBA program, an MBA program, M.Sc. programs, and executive education programs.

 History

 NUCB Business School was established in 1990 and launched graduate-level degree programs to develop business managers.
 In 2003, the school launched the first Executive MBA program in Japan.